thbe/puppet-ucarp/README.markdown

 * RedHat Enterprise Linux 6
 * Scientific Linux 6

 Testing on other platforms has been light and cannot be guaranteed.

+Currently only eth0 is supported, using other interfaces result in a rewrite of the common template.

 ##Development